LamaHamadeh/AppliedProgramming/Readme.md

 Python Applied Programming is a collection of learning material for an introductory Python course for undergraduate mechanical engineering students as taught at the University College London in the Mechanical Engineering Department.

+Author: Dr Lama Hamadeh (l.hamadeh@ucl.ac.uk)

 Content:
 --------
-This element has four workshops each focuses on a specific topic.
+This element has four workshops each focusing on a specific topic.
 These topics are distributed through these workshops as follows:

 Workshop 1: Pythons Basics, Scalars, Vectors, Matrices & Booleans ([Link](https://github.com/LamaHamadeh/AppliedProgramming/blob/main/Jupyter%20Notebook%20Code/Pythons%20Basics%2C%20Scalars%2C%20Vectors%2C%20Matrices%20%26%20Booleans_W1.ipynb))